Random matrices: Orthogonal polynomials

-However, since $\deg p'_k = k-1$, the left-hand side of this equation must be a combination of $\psi_0, \cdots \psi_{k-1}$.
-This shows that the infinite matrix $P+\frac12 V'(Q)$ must be strictly lower triangular.
-Denoting $M_+, M_0$ and $M_-$ the upper triangular, diagonal and lower triangular parts of a possibly infinite matrix $M$, this implies
+However, since $\deg p'_k = k-1$, the left-hand side of this equation must be a linear combination of only $\psi_0, \cdots \psi_{k-1}$, showing that $P+\frac12 V'(Q)$ must be strictly lower triangular matrix.
+Denoting $M_+, M_0$ and $M_-$ the upper triangular, diagonal and lower triangular parts of a matrix $M$, this implies